system-transparency/system-transparency/README.md

 * Check the filename in the OS package URL. (must be `.zip`)
 * Try downloading the OS package

-### Local Boot
-* Local storage: `STDATA/stboot/os_pkgs/local/`
-* Try OS packages in the order they are listed in the file `STDATA/stboot/os_pkgs/local/boot_order`
-* Save the path name to the OS package which is about to be booted in `STDATA/stboot/etc/current_ospkg_pathname`

-If OS package signature verification fails, or the OS package is invalid, stboot will move on to the next OS package.
-The operator should notice that the old OS package had been booted, and infer that the new OS package is invalid.
-If OS package signature verification succeeds, OS package is valid, but running OS is inaccessible (due to failure during kexec or later), this is out of scope for stboot’s responsibility.

 ## Signature Verification

 stboot verifies the signatures before opening an OS package.